If you have recently had a failed IUI, the first question that will come to your mind is, โFirst Period After Failed IUI?โ

 A healthy lifestyle goes a long way in promoting your health after a failed treatment and ensuring you get enough nutrients to get through it.
 Maintain a proper diet, avoid unhealthy habits, and exercise regularly.

-These lifestyle habits can help you recover from the previous failure, help you manage period pain, and prepare your body for the next IUI cycle.
+These lifestyle habits can help you recover from the previous failure, help you manage period pain, and prepare your body for the next cycle of IUI treatment.

 Use period pain management techniques